 Price and Quality Inform Three Water Softener Categories

 The sheer number of available water softeners doesn’t lend itself to easy solutions.
-To make the process less overwhelming, we’ll outline three practical categories as they relate to your needs.
+We’ll outline three practical categories related to your needs to make the process less overwhelming.

-Second, “Sticker” companies put water softeners together after receiving parts from a manufacturer.
+Second, “Sticker” companies put water softeners together after receiving parts from manufacturers, most of which are outside the United States.
 Because Sticker water softeners are more effective and expensive than Big Box water softeners, purchasing them is easier online than anywhere else.
 Sticker companies make up most of the water softener market.
+This category often confuses customers the most because sticker companies say they’re manufacturers, but they’re not.
+Instead, they’ve simply assembled a water softener from parts they’ve purchased around the world.

-Finally, “Pro-Grade” water softeners are NSF 44-certified, which means that the National Sanitation Foundation can vouch for their quality and durability.
+Finally, “Pro-Grade” water softeners are four to five manufacturers who genuinely build their water softeners from head to toe.
+They also have a network of dealers around the country.
+Some are even NSF-44 certified, meaning the National Sanitation Foundation can vouch for their quality and durability.
 They are generally the best ones with the highest costs.

 Comparing Types of Water Softeners

-- NSF 44 certification – Has the water softener endured a series of expansive tests that demonstrate its effectiveness?
+• NSF 44 certification – Has the water softener endured a series of expansive tests demonstrating its effectiveness?

 Big Box Companies Offer Cheapest Options

 Big Box companies offer their one-size-fits-all water softeners in major retail stores, like Lowe’s, Menard’s or Home Depot.
 What’s often most striking to potential customers about this type of water softener is its small profile.
-The smallest water softeners are the easiest to use and store, so they’re perfect for condominiums.
-Installations cost about $900, but without installation costs, they’re around $700.
+The smallest water softeners are the easiest to use and store, perfect for condominiums.

 A Moderate Warranty

-While the tank’s warranty doesn’t expire until after a decade, the electronics have only a one-year warranty, and the filter has no warranty.
-This is fairly standard among Big Box companies.
+While the tank’s warranty doesn’t expire until after a decade, the electronics usually have a one-year warranty, and the filter has no warranty.
+This is relatively standard among Big Box companies.

 No NSF 44 Certification

-Big Box water softeners don’t have NSF 44 certification, so extensive testing hasn’t guaranteed their effectiveness or longevity.
+Big Box water softeners typically don’t have NSF 44 certification, so extensive testing hasn’t guaranteed their effectiveness or longevity.
 You won’t know how well they’ll work until after installation.
+Even then, it can be challenging to accurately determine its effectiveness if you’re not an expert on hard and soft water.
+Many people don’t realize that hard water is causing many of the problems around their homes and with their hair or skin.

 Poor Serviceability